 Investigating the reason for the higher rate of injury seen among weekend athletes, research presented in the Canadian Journal of Surgery observed, “One wonders if this is a result of fatigue secondary to physically demanding and prolonged exercise on the weekend beyond one’s inherent exercise tolerance.”
 The study’s authors went on to hypothesize, “Another possibility may be that weekend warriors are more inexperienced at various sporting activities than daily or more regular recreational athletes.”

-Attempting to cram a week’s worth of exercise into a weekend may not be optimal, public health experts contend, but it seems like it’s at least better than spending the weekend on the coach.
+Attempting to cram a week’s worth of exercise into a weekend may not be optimal, public health experts contend, but it seems like it’s at least better than spending the weekend on the couch.
 “What’s most important,” Metzl says, “is that people find exercise that makes them happy and motivated to continue, even if it’s just on the weekends.”